General Qs about Class, Materials, & Class Participation (CPRs):

 Starting in week 3 (by which time students should be taking a more proactive role in class) there may be discussion board threads to which I do not respond at all unless they contain a specific question or glaring error.

-Also, I might not add comment to messages posted at the end of the week (i.e. on Saturday).
+Also, I may never add comment to messages posted at the end of the week (i.e. on Saturday) so don't procrastinate.

 To what time zone do the deadlines refer?